Published October 29, 2020. Updated September 21, 2023.

 However, you may be wondering: Which type of rental property is best?
-If you have your eye on success in the City of Detroit, should you focus on one type of Detroit investment over another?
-Let's look at each type of property and apply our seasoned experience as a Detroit property manager to answer this important question!
+If you have your eye on success, should you focus on one type of investment over another?
+Let's look at each type of property and apply our seasoned experience as Detroit property managers to answer this important question!

 What's the Difference?

-They all make excellent rental properties depending on your needs, but we know from experience that every portfolio is not a 'one-size-fits-all' scenario.
-Ultimately, knowing which type of rental property is going to perform well in the Detroit real estate market requires understanding the differences between each.
+When considering single-family rental properties vs. a condo or a duplex, they can all make excellent rental properties—but we know from experience that every portfolio is not a 'one-size-fits-all' scenario.
+Ultimately, knowing which type of rental property will perform well in this real estate market and meet your goals requires understanding the differences between each.

 A single-family residential property is detached from other buildings.
 It's intended to house a 'single' family in the unit—different from a multi-family building that can be a long-term home for multiple residents in different units.

 Here are a few tidbits about single-family real estate investing and properties: